muziejus/javascripting-english-major/10-leaflet.md

 geographical information, but in this chapter, we’ll keep using toy data so that you get familiar with Leaflet.
 Both the marker object and in the `.setView()` method, you saw that Leaflet demanded coordinates.
-Leaflet doesn’t know where places are, and it knows absolutely nothing about distances.
-All it knows are latitude and longitude coordinates.
+Leaflet doesn’t know where places are, and it knows nearly nothing about distances.[^distance] All it knows are latitude and longitude coordinates.
 In fact, these are their own object in Leaflet:

 ```javascript
 let bobstCoords;